BarkleyREI/Front-End-Coding-Standards/docs/css.md

 Some of these services may include their own files that declare class names or variables.

+Recommendation: Use icomoon (which supports fontawesome icons) instead of using fontawesome so that you can specify the exact icons you need.

 #### Numbers

 Save numbers with meaning (such as z-indexes or font sizes) to variables.